nontapatnon/python-course-master/01Basic.md

 ## >Variables and Types

-Python is completely object oriented, and not "statically typed".
+Python is completely object oriented, and **not "statically typed"**.
 You do not need to declare variables before using them, or declare their type.
 Every variable in Python is an object.

 ### Numbers
 Python supports two types of numbers: